Roman Traces in South Tyrol

 Day 1.
 Individual journey to Reschen

 Day 2.
-Reschen - Burgeis
+Reschen - Burgeis/Mals

 First, along Reschensee reservoir and to Graun, where you will find the best known camera motive of Vinschau: the flooded spire of Gaun.
 The route runs past lake Haidersee and along the largest alluvial fan of the Alps and leads up to the village of Planeil.
 Downhill you walk through a forest and then along meadows to Burgeis, overlooking the impressive monastery of Marienberg.